-The backstory to all of this is that Saul was chosen (by God) as king, but God only chose a king for them because the people wanted a king like the other nations.
+The backstory to all of this is that Saul was chosen (by God) as king, but God only chose a king for the people because they wanted “a king like the other nations”.
 In demanding a king, the people were actually rejecting God.
-They were putting their trust in a king, rather than trusting God to be their king.
+They were putting their trust in a king, rather than trusting God to be all they needed.
 (1 Samuel 8:6-9)

 So how does that inform me and other Christians today?

 People have used that phrase (men who understood the times) for the proposition that people who understand the times support Donald Trump.
 It’s possible that God is speaking to us today through this statement uniquely applied to 200 chiefs of the sons of Issachar many thousands of years ago.
 It’s possible